 OK, so there's not much I can go on there...
 Deal with it.
 How about I parrot more copy from the PR campaign for the film, itself?

 Oh fuck that, I don't know.
 I saw shit about movie festivals I never heard of, and all sorts of nonsense.
 It doesn't matter.
 You know what does matter...
 The fact that someone is doing something of note about our little sport in the third largest metropolitan area of Pennsylvania that somehow has no fucking presence or note at all in the larger fishing community.
 I mean, seriously, how much of that sort of thing actually happens here?
 None.
 None at all.
 We live in a fucking black hole of that sort of thing despite the fact that you'd think those fly fishing film tours should swing right the fuck through here..
 I'm not sure I ever need to see the latest and greatest gopro'd hero shots of someone's fishing trip in Timbuktu, but fuckall if I wouldn't at least like the option to say "no" to that nonsense.

 So how about you take $10 out of your wallet and head down to the Artsquest building on the 17th and watch this shit?
 Think of it, you'll get 80 minutes or so of entertainment in the middle of an otherwise shitty cold season of little to no fishing and a lot of holiday assholery..
 Furthermore, the more of us who show up at this, the more likely someone will do this again, and furthermore, the money they raise goes to shore up the shitty state of our local streams.

 Its win all around.
 You win.
 Our blasted landscape wins.
-The people putting on win.
+The people putting this on win.
 Winning!

 Shit starts at 6pm; a pre-game warmup if you will, with the local fry frishing champions out in force doing what we do best (presumably standing around, orating and issuing grandiose statements on the superiority of fly fishing over gear; you know there's gonna be some tweed up in that bitch).